-Nucleotides are those hunks of which DNA and RNA are made.
+Nucleotides are those hunks that make up DNA and RNA.
 They come in different forms to which scientists have assigned names and letters.
 When the robots are done with the work, what they produce are lists of strings of nucleotides (called genetic barcodes) in all of 16S rRNA genes from all of the cells in your sample.
 These strings of nucleotides tell the scientists which kinds of life are in your sample (and in you).
 But because we will only have samples of little stretches of the 16S rRNA genes, we won’t know exactly which species are in you, just which lineages they are from.
 You might have the bacterial equivalent of a chimpanzee and a gorilla in you, but all we’ll know from your sample is that there was an ape.
 Knowing you have a bacterial ape in your gut will, on its own, not tell you so much.
 The real information will come from context, statistical context.
 I know, that sounds boring, but I promise it is not.

-We think that hundreds of different things you do during your life, in addition to what your mother and father did (let’s try not to think about that), your genes and even just where you grew up influence which species of microbes are found inside you.
+We think that hundreds of different things you do during your life, in addition to what your mother and father did (let’s try not to think about that), your genes, and even just where you grew up influence which species of microbes are found inside you.
 But we don’t really know.
 The problem is humans are so darn complicated.
-What we need to be able to do is to compare large numbers of people, people who differ in many ways, to be able to sort out which variables are sometimes a little important and which ones are the big deal.
+What we need to be able to do is to compare large numbers of people and people who differ in many ways, to be able to sort out which variables are a little important and which ones are the big deal.
 Is a vegan gut very different from a vegetarian one?
 Does eating yogurt make a big difference?
 Do the effects of a C-section birth last forever?
 These questions require us to compare many people, which is where you come in.
 Your sample, gives us context and it gives you context too.
-It won’t be terribly exciting on its own (you will know which ancient lineages you have dividing and thriving inside you.
-OK, that is pretty cool on second thought), but it will be very exciting in context.
+It won’t be terribly exciting on its own (you will know which ancient lineages you have dividing and thriving inside you… OK, that is pretty cool on second thought), but it will be very exciting in context.
 Where do you fall relative to fish eaters, sick people healthy people, hunter-gatherers, or even your dog?
 You will know and we will know.
 And this is not all.

-All of the questions I have mentioned so far are what I might call first order questions.
-How does this thing compare to that thing.
-But what we’d love to be able to answer are second order questions, contingent questions, questions such as whether the effect of your diet depends on your ethnicity (it probably does), whether the effect of having a dog depends on whether or not you live in the city (again, I bet it does) and so on.
+All of the questions I have mentioned so far are what I might call first order questions: How does this thing compare to that thing?
+But what we’d love to be able to answer are second order questions, contingent questions; questions such as whether the effect of your diet depends on your ethnicity (it probably does), whether the effect of having a dog depends on whether or not you live in the city (again, I bet it does) and so on.
 These questions are exactly the sort of question we have failed to be able to answer well when it comes to diet, because we don’t have big enough samples sizes.
 We can see the forest for all of humans.
-Well, that isn’t quite right, but you get the idea, we will be able to understand elaborate effects of multiple variables on the wilderness between your pie hole and the other hole and that, to us, is exciting.
+Well, that isn’t quite right, but you get the idea.
+We will be able to understand elaborate effects of multiple variables on the wilderness between your pie hole and the other hole and that, to us, is exciting.

 Further reading from Rob Dunn